Bachelor of Science in Criminal Justice, Michigan State University, 1977

 Thank you for stopping by.
 You are welcome here.

 My name is Steven Spotts and I am an Oregon Psychologist, licensed in the state of Oregon since 1991.

 I came to Oregon in 1985 to pursue a second career in psychology.
 My early years were spent in the Midwest, first in the Chicago area and later in Northern Indiana.
 I attended Michigan State University on an athletic scholarship hoping to pitch my way to a professional baseball career.
 Unfortunately (or perhaps, fortunately), knee and arm injuries cut short that boyhood dream and redirected my focus.
 I graduated from Michigan State University in 1977 with a Bachelors of Science degree in Criminal Justice.

 My influences are many and, like everyone, I have been shaped by people, places, and events unique to me.
-However, from living in both the Midwest and the South, on the West coast and in great Northwest; from international and cross cultural travel; from my professional studies in criminology, theology, and psychology; from my work with a vast array of people and cultures through Christian ministries on the University campus, as well as in the professional business communities of Austin and Dallas; and in urban communities as diverse as Chicago, Newport Beach, and Portland: from parenting three children and being a grandparent to (soon to be six) grandkiddos; all my experiences taken together have provided me a broad perspective from which to offer help.
+However, from living in both the Midwest and the South, on the West coast and in great Northwest; from international and cross cultural travel; from my professional studies in criminology, theology, and psychology; from my work with a vast array of people and cultures through Christian ministries on the University campus, as well as in the professional business communities of Austin and Dallas; and in urban communities as diverse as Chicago, Newport Beach, and Portland: from parenting three children and being a grandparent to seven grandkiddos; all my experiences taken together have provided me a broad perspective from which to offer help.
 Some of my specific areas of focus are listed below.

 AREAS OF FOCUS

 Most clients enter treatment with the hope of growing or maturing in some area of their life.
 The word therapy implies "health" and that is what most people seek.

 Generally, individuals want to reduce their suffering, avoid any destructive or dysfunctional behaviors, and find relief

 from the stresses placed upon them by the unhealthy relationships, circumstances or environments in which they find themselves.